ganeshkumartk/viBscope/README.md

 # Vibrational Analyser
 DEVELOPMENT OF IoT BASED VIBRATION MONITORING AND SPECTRUM ANALYSIS SYSTEMS FOR TECHNICAL OBJECTS

-//Done as a course project MEC320T - Sensors & Control//
+//Done as a course project//
 ![Example screenshot](./Resources/20190409_160852.jpg)